maryambkhan/final-project/README.md

 - Then just to make sure everything is working i added nav-bar component but i could not see it.
 First thing i did was check nuxtconfig and make sure everything was okay.
 - Created a rough structure of navigation bar
+- Next i an going make this nav-bar mobile version.
+- Followed a youtube video for mobile nav-bar it was reall good and i got it done the way i wanted yay!.
 ### Problems

 - I just had this silly problem where i was not able to see nav-bar on html page.
 All of sudden idea struck me if